grpc/grpc.io/content/en/blog/grpc-csharp-future.md

   grpc-dotnet codebase is relatively small, it takes seconds to build, running the tests is easy and quick.
-In the long run, easier development and contribution friendliness should make up for some of the features that are missing today and make it a superior choice for the users (= lower barrier to contribute and fix/improve stuff translates into more stuff being fixed and better user experience after some time).
+In the long run, easier development and contribution friendliness should make up for some of the features that are missing today and make it a superior choice for the users -- that is, lowering the barrier to contribute and fix/improve stuff translates into more stuff being fixed and better user experience after some time).
 - Having a library that is implemented in pure C# is something that's generally